microsoft/opengcs/docs/customosbuildinstructions.md

 ## How to construct user-mode components

-THe expected user mode directory structure is required to constructed as follows:
+THe expected user mode directory structure is required to constructed as follows: [See complete user-mode file list](../kernelconfig/4.11/completeUsermodeFileLists.md/)

 Under the / directory, it should have the following subdirectories: